 - Pick a consistent time.
 Morning is ideal, before food, medication, or coffee.
 Consistency helps identify true trends over time.

-During the Reading
+During the reading

 - Use the correct cuff size.
 A cuff that’s too small may inflate your numbers; too large may deflate them.
 Check the markings to make sure it fits your arm correctly.